TOPICS Program At TOPS

 Hour of Code: a nation wide program to introduce students to the basics of computer programming.
 Volunteers are needed throughout the day to assist in the classrooms.

 MLK Day of Service: In January, we honor the legacy of Martin King, Jr. with a TOPICS day focused on social justice and being of service.
-Last year, TOPICS groups created greeting cards for assisted living residents, put together care packages for homeless shelters and made blankets for Children’s hospital patients, just to name a few.
+Examples of past MLK Day of Service TOPICS include: creating greeting cards for assisted living residents, putting together care packages for homeless shelters, volunteering at the University Food Bank, and learning about food equity.

 FIUTS: College students with the Foundation for International Understanding Through Students lead TOPICS about their home countries and cultures.
 Volunteers are needed as assistants only.